0xSimbo/jesper-cli/README.md

 It exports a function called `jesperParseError` which takes in error data and returns a string.
 This function is used to parse the error message and inject the arguments into the message.

+## Giving Feedback

+I'm not a rust expert nor a crate versioning expert.
+Forgive any silly errors, I just needed a quick solution to reduce the lag between frontend, backend, and contracts.
+If you want to change something feel free to open a PR or an issue.

 ## Roadmap

 - [x] Make sure you can't inject an error argument that doesen't exist.